Historic Burke County Courthouse

 The courthouse is heated and air-conditioned and has two restrooms on each floor.

 The courthouse has an elevator located off the main hallway serving the first and second floors.

 We do!
 The Courthouse makes a wonderful historic venue for weddings, events, lectures, performances, and more.
 Contact us for details on rentals, deposits, and scheduling.
 Members of Historic Burke Foundation are eligible for a discount!

 If you'd like to hold an event inside the Historic Burke County Courthouse, please contact us for details.
 We'd be happy to help you!
 Please note that the use of the Historic Courthouse Square is scheduled by Morganton's Main Street Department.

 Frances "Frankie" Silver

-We are often asked what is planned for the soon to be revitalized Historic Courthouse Square.
-With so many moving parts, your best resource is the the Downtown Masterplan itself.
-The sections concerning the square, begin with 7.2 (page 103), though we recommend reading the whole plan!
+The revitalized Historic Courthouse Square is nearly complete.
+Head to the Downtown Masterplan for more information.
+The sections concerning the square, begin with 7.2 (page 103), though we recommend reading the whole plan.

 Note: The Historic Burke County Courthouse is managed by Historic Burke Foundation, Inc. (Historic Burke) including foundation offices, exhibit areas, and the historic courtroom.
 Historic Burke neither owns nor holds responsibility for any monuments, structures, or installations on the grounds of the Historic Burke County Courthouse Square.